 Sometimes it’s hard to imagine how an email can bring about change but history shows real results are achieved through direct messages and letters.

 Sheer volume alone sends a clear message to authority figures and it couldn’t be easier to add your voice.

 5) Start a conversation

-Whether your focus is refugee rights or indigenous justice, you can compel others to take action too, through the power of conversation.
-“Research shows real-life conversations are incredibly powerful,” says Equality.
-“They’re what change hearts and minds.”
+Whether your focus is refugee rights or indigenous justice, you can compel others to take action through the power of conversation.
+“Research shows real-life conversations are incredibly powerful,” says a representative from Equality.
+“They are what changes hearts and minds.”

 Talk to people about human rights this year – who knows whose opinion you’ll influence.

 Find out how to have more effective and persuasive online conversations.